-On the whole, the women's organizations have steered clear of serious difficulties, especially those groups which included a large number of women.
+On the whole the women's organizations have steered clear of serious difficulties, especially those groups which included a large number of women.
 Many, many little groups have been formed and given much pleasure and quietly lapsed.
-For several years after the University was opened, no need was felt for any general organization of the women; but in 1901 the Board of Student Organizations authorized a commission under the chairmanship of the Dean of Women to proceed to the formation of a woman's club.
-On December 19 a constitution was adopted, and the Woman's Union of the University of Chicago started out on its useful and interesting career.
+For several years after the University was opened, no need was felt for any general organization of the women, but in 1901 the Board of Student Organizations authorized a commission under the chairmanship of the Dean of Women to proceed to the formation of a woman's club.
+On December 19, a constitution was adopted and the Woman's Union of the University of Chicago started mongrator was because from a miner, thought feeble organization for the ease in dater's theres, if there had been no mortality, if out on its useful and interesting career.
 All women connected with the University were eligible to membership on the payment of a quarterly fee of fifty cents or an annual fee of one dollar.
 The object was to unite the women of the University for the promotion of their common interests.
-The Disciples Church, a quaint, oddly shaped little building at the corner of Fifty-seventh Street and what was then called Lexington Avenue, was obtained for the use of the Union on weekdays, and the rooms were formally opened on January 8, 1902.
-There were not only accommodations for assemblies of considerable size; but in addition provision was made for a restroom, a reading-room, and a lunchroom.
-Receptions and entertainments were given weekly, and many distinguished women were the guests of the Union.
-Under the skilful direction of Miss Susan Wade Peabody, luncheons were prepared and served by the students;

-and twice a week music was provided at the luncheon hour by a student committee.
-By special arrangement the secretary of the Young Women's Christian Association, or, as it was called for a time, the Women Students' Christian League, held daily office hours at the rooms; and other organizations of students occasionally had the use of the rooms for their functions.
-Much hard work was put into managing and carrying out the details of the undertaking, and a fine spirit of co-operation and service was developed.
+The Disciples Church, a quaint, oddlyshaped little building at the corner of Fifty-seventh Street and what was then called Lexington Avenue, was obtained for the use of the Union on week days, and the rooms were formally opened on January 8, 1902.
+There were not only accommodations for assemblies of considerable size, but in addition provision was made for a rest room, a reading room, and a lunch room.
+Receptions and entertainments were given weekly and many distinguished women were the guests of the Union.
+Under the skillful direction of Miss Susan Wade Peabody, luncheons were prepared and served by the students, and twice a week music was provided at the luncheon hour by a student committee.
+By special arrangement the Secretary of the Young Women's Christian Association, or, as it was called for a time, the Women Students' Christian League, held daily office hours at the rooms and other organizations of students occasionally had the use of the rooms for their functions.
+Much hard work was put into managing and carrying out the details of the undertaking and a fine spirit of cooperation and service was developed.
 The experience in meeting responsibility was a valuable one.
-In addition, the happy companionship and the not infrequent merrymakings joined in making a store of very precious memories for all who participated, students and Faculty women alike.
+In addition, the happy companionship and the not infrequent merrymakings join in making a store of very precious memories for all who participated, students and faculty women alike.

-The same general procedure was followed when in 1902, on the sudden and surprising erection of Lexington Hall, the church was returned to its rapidly growing membership and new quarters in the women's building were occupied.
-The lunchroom administration was transferred to the Women's Commons.
-This greatly lightened the labor and responsibility of the members of the

-Union, but also resulted in losses of various kinds, especially in intimate social contacts and opportunities for certain types of initiative.
+The same general procedure was followed when in 1902, on the sudden and surprising erection of Lexington Hall, the church was ntly before the meeting outers of the wester outer with outstriv fee of their annes of an analytic of one dollar.
+The the Voted on weet they end the rooms were formally opened on or establish the elements .
+Detect of the old tenter as tronger to the training of and any report of the control of texting ton delt, the chirch was returned to its rapidly growing membership and new quarters in the women's building were occupied.
+The lunch-room administration was transferred to the Women's Commons.
+This greatly lightened the labor and responsibility of the members of the Union, but also resulted in losses of various kinds, especially in intimate social contacts and opportunities for certain types of initiative.